opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

    $ find . | xargs file | grep CRLF  |grep -v make.bat | cut -d’:’ -f1 | xargs sed -i 's/\\r//'

-More easily, the vim editor can convert MSDOS file to UNIX format with ‘:set ff=unix’ If you are on windows, do not use notepad since it only uses the MSDOS format.
-Consider using textpad++ or another advanced editor.
+More easily, the vim editor can convert MSDOS file to UNIX format with ``:set ff=unix`` If you are on windows, do not use notepad since it only uses the MSDOS format.
+Consider using ``textpad++`` or another advanced editor.

 **The ODL Java style guide limits the Java files line length to 120 characters and 72 or 80 chars for javadoc.** It prohibits also the use of tabs.
-They should be replaced with 4 whitespaces.
+They should be replaced with 4 white-spaces.
 Below is a shell script to automate the operation inside a folder.

 .. code-block:: text